 How To File A Lawsuit In Georgia

-- A fully editable MS Word form template for writing your summons and civil complaint.
-Draft and file your verified or unverified complaint (some common civil claims in Georgia include negligence, breach of contract, wrongful termination, discrimination, and defamation).
+- A fully editable MS Word form template for writing your verified or unverified civil complaint (some common civil claims in Georgia include negligence, breach of contract, wrongful termination, discrimination, and defamation).

-- A PDF version of the civil summons and complaint forms that you can print and fill out by hand if you do not want to use the MS Word version of the forms.
+- A PDF version of the civil complaint forms that you can print and fill out by hand if you do not want to use the MS Word version of the forms.

-- Civil summons and complaint form samples that show you an example of a completely filled out civil claim.
+- Civil complaint form samples that show you an example of a completely filled out civil claim.

 - Extra pleading pages in case you need more space when using the hand-fill forms.